Welcome

 I am still there today doing a variety of work, from restoration to new binding.
 I also run bookbinding classes from the premises.

-Pete spent ten years with his father.
-During this period Pete also spent two years working part time for Richard Harshers Trade Bindery in Romsey, which proved valuble experience learning about production bookbinding and print finishing.
-Pete gained conservation experience working part time for a Romsey based conservator in 2001.
-Pete also gained related workshop experience restoring antique furniture with a Winchester based dealer and restorer.
+I spent nine years at the bindery in Winchester.
+During this period I also spent two years working part time for Richard Harshers Trade Bindery in Romsey, which was good experience in production bookbinding and print finishing, and I worked part time for a paper conservator in 2001.